When it comes to B2B marketing, search engine optimization is more than just a public relations tool.

 If there’s one thing you can be certain of, it’s that all of the shout-outs, link campaigns, and slick SEO tricks in the world won’t help you if your visitors hate your landing page.
 Treat your prospects with the same respect that you would show them if they visited your business in person.

-Use Offline Marketing Techniques To Feed Your SEO Efforts
+5. Align Offline Marketing & Sales With Your SEO Efforts

 This strategy requires thinking outside of the box a little bit, and that means your competitors are highly unlikely to do it.